MinaAashraf/Enactus-App/README.md

 # enactus

-A new Flutter project for Enactus AAST Sheraton teams communication between the members and their presidents, Heads, HRs
+A new Flutter project for Enactus AAST Sheraton teams communication between the members and their presidents, Heads and HRs.